 Pray for the Wenger/Staub family

 Please pray for my former student's family.
 I had taught Jason Wenger in 4th grade at the Christian School of Grace Baptist Church in Carlisle, Pennsylvania.
 His Dad had died at age 29 when Jason & his older sister were very young due to aspiration when lifting weights.
 (He also was very dear to my heart.)
 By the time I taught Jason, his mom had remarried into the Staub family.
-The following year (while I was teaching overseas), Jason's family moved to Colorado, so the only contact I have had has been via correspondence with Jason's mom.
+The following year http://www.adn.com/news/alaska/crime/story/9495726p-9406642c.html

 http://www.adn.com/news/alaska/crime/story/9495949p-9406887c.html